netanell1/rt-cli/README.md

 };
 ```

-added in the p tag a className of the component name
+In `style-rt.template` file add a class of the component name - with a font size of 20 pixels:

-in `style-rt.template` file:

 ```bash
 .{{componentName}}{